Breast Revision Surgery to correct Botched Boob Jobs and Implant Complications in Melbourne, Australia

 - However, if you do not feel comfortable with your original surgeon, seek a second opinion.

 Questions to consider before having REVISION breast surgery:

 There are other things to consider when contemplating having revisional breast surgery.

-- Have you given your surgery results at least 12 months healing time?
+- First, have you given your surgery results at least 12 months of healing time?

-- Has initial swelling fully subsided and bruising resolved?
+- Similarly, has initial swelling fully subsided and bruising resolved?

 - Are your breast implants causing you any pain?

 - Have your augmented breasts become unusually hardened?
 (Capsular Contracture?)